Have you been injured in an accident that wasn't your fault?

 Whether you have been hurt in a car crash, or you were involved in a motorbike accident, our road accident compensation guide explains what you need to know about the compensation process.

 If you were injured at work and someone else was to blame, you may be able to claim compensation.

-Medical negligence (clinical negligence) describes when someone is injured or becomes ill due to the lack of care of a consultant or other health professional.
+Medical negligence (clinical negligence) is the term for when a patient is injured or becomes ill due to the lack of care of a consultant or other health professional.
 If you have been affected by medical negligence, our panel of expert clinical negligence solicitors can help you make a claim against a clinic or NHS trust responsible for Woking, including Ashford and St Peter's Hospitals NHS Foundation Trust (St Peters Hospital, Guildford Road, Chertsey, Surrey).

-Under a CFA, Woking injury claimants will also not have to pay any fees upfront.
+Woking injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Woking, Surrey and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Woking, Surrey and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?